Kids & Teens

 Edah

-High-quality Hebrew language/Jewish experiential learning program; offered after school and during select school breaks for children in kindergarten through fifth grade and their families.
+High-quality Hebrew language and Jewish experiential learning program offered after school and during select school breaks for children in grades K–5 and their families.

 Learn More